Standing Wheelchairs: Information, Types, Reviews

 Standing chairs are typically used for environmental access and pressure relief.
-You can control the speed of the chair through the easy to access joy-stick controller, which is positioned perfectly within reach of any type of user.
-You can easily adjust the length of the arms in order to better suit your needs.
+You can control the speed of the chair through the easy to access joy-stick controller, which is positioned perfectly attainable to any type of user.
+You can easily adjust the length of the arms to better suit your needs.

 - A raised and enlarged workspace.

 - Being able to stand may thus increase independence and enhance employment and leisure opportunities.

 - Standing wheelchair users find they have more energy, enhanced functional ability, and greater independence.

 - Allowing easy use of kitchen counters and appliances and access to overhead cabinets or grocery store shelves.